damnshiok/indicator-yubi-gauth/README.md

 `sudo apt-get install yubikey-personalization-gui yubikey-personalization`

-Note: You have to make the python scripts executable by `chmod +x script.py`
+Note: You have to make the python scripts executable by running `chmod +x script.py`

 Setup for use on Gmail, Mt.
 Gox or CampBX
 -----------------------------------------
-First you need to get your secret key.
+To set up 2-factor authentication at the following websites, you will need to generate a secret key.
 * For Gmail, go to https://www.google.com/settings/security and click on "Settings" under "2-step verification", and then on "Android" under "Mobile application".
 Then click on "Can't scan the barcode?" to get your base32-encoded secret key.
 Go to step 1.
 * For CampBX, go to "MY PROFILE", "EDIT PROFILE", re-enter your passwords, check "2-Factor with Google Authenticator", click "SAVE MY PROFILE".
-You should see the secret key.
+You should see the base32-encoded secret key.
 Go to step 1.
 * For Mt.
 Gox, go to "Security Settings", click on "ADD NEW" under "Software Authenticators".
 You will see both a "Standard Private Key" and a "Secure Private Key".
-The "Standard Private Key" is the right secret to use as it is already in hex.
+Use "Standard Private Key" as it is already in hex.
 You can skip step 1 and go straight to step 2.

-1. Run `yubi_goog.py --convert-secret` from https://github.com/Ramblurr/yubi-goog.
-It will prompt you for your base32-encoded secret and output a result in hex.
+1. We need to convert the secret key from base32 to hex.
+Run `./yubi_goog.py --convert-secret` from https://github.com/Ramblurr/yubi-goog.
+It will prompt you for your secret key in base32 and output a result in hex.
 2. Run `yubikey-personalization-gui` to program your hex secret into your Yubikey as a HMAC-SHA1 challenge-response key.
 Take care to choose slot 2 so as not to overwrite slot 1 which normally contains your Yubicloud OTP configuration.
 Also, decide whether you want to have to "require user input".
 Enabling it is more secure.
 You can refer to this [Youtube video for a walkthrough][walkthrough].
-3. Run `indicator-yubi-gauth.py`.
+3. Run `./indicator-yubi-gauth.py`.
 Click on "Get OTP".
 If you enabled "require user input", touch your Yubikey.
 Your OTP will be pasted into the clipboard.
 Paste it into your webpage to complete the setup.
-The OTP will be clear from the clipboard after 10 seconds for security purposes.
+The OTP will be cleared from the clipboard after 10 seconds for security purposes.

 Features to be added
 --------------------